scheidan/CAIRS.jl/README.md

 ### Sensor definition

-Every sensor must be defined.
+Every sensor must be characterized.
 In the simplest case a sensor measures the rain intensity at a point.
-Then simply (the logarithm of) the signal distribution must be defined:
+Then (the logarithm of) the signal distribution must be defined conditioned on the intesity at this coordinate:

 ```Julia
 function log_p_gauge(S::Float64, R::Vector) # non-linear continuous rain gauge